kayoom/ebay_client/README.md

   `ebay_client.yml`.
 On initialization, the EbayClient will randomly choose one of them.
 If you run out of API calls, it will automatically switch to another key.
+* You can set your secrets as ENV variables as the `ebay_client.yml` will be parsed by the ERB interpreter.
 * Pull requests and bug reports are welcome!